-The duration of temporary protection shall be one year.
+Without prejudice to Article 6, the duration of temporary protection shall be one year.
 Unless terminated under the terms of Article 6(1)(b), it may be extended automatically by six-monthly periods for a maximum of one year.

 The maximum duration of temporary protection may not exceed two years in total.